-Logging headers to console · Cloudflare Workers docs
+Logging headers to console

 ES2019 provides

-Object.fromEntries, so it's just a simple call to convert the headers into an object:
+Object.fromEntries, so it is a simple call to convert the headers into an object:

-let requestHeaders = JSON.stringify(Object.fromEntries(request.headers), null, 2)
+let requestHeaders = JSON.stringify(headersObject, null, 2)console.log(`Request headers: ${requestHeaders}`)

 This results in something like: